University of HoustonTracer transport in slowly-relaxing glassy matrices

 Keywords: Polypropylene, crystallization, single walled carbon nanotubes, alumina, composite, interphase

-"Block and gradient copoly(2-oxazoline) micelles: striking different on the inside"
+Harvard University, SEASBlock and gradient copoly(2-oxazoline) micelles: striking different on the inside

 Keywords: gradient copolymers, micelles, SANS, SAXS

-"High-throughput hydro-gel encapsulated cell sorting using Traveling Surface Acoustic Waves (TSAW)"
+Harvard UniversityHigh-throughput hydro-gel encapsulated cell sorting using Traveling Surface Acoustic Waves (TSAW)

 Microfluidic devices enable the encapsulation of cells or molecules into individual droplets that can be sorted based on their fluorescent emission.
 Our method involves, encapsulating immune cells into droplets that are later converted into alginate gels.
 Our aim is to isolate a cancer-specific immune cell for immunotherapy.
 These isolated gels contain a specific fluorescent marker that is interrogated by our optical system and is sorted using a pulsed traveling surface acoustic wave (TSAW).
 These specific immune cells are rare and therefore require high sample throughput.
 Current fluorescent activated cell sorting (FACS) jet-in-air machines can sort at throughput rates of up to fifty kilohertz, but aerosols produced by these machines are considered a biohazard and gels bursting as a result of high vibrational pressure exerted at the nozzle of the FACS machine restrict its use in our application.
 Alternative to jet-in-air is microfluidic FACS (uFACS) which overcomes these issues.
 However, not all uFACS can achieve our high throughput requirements, for example, dielectrophoresis are unable to surpass throughputs of a few kilohertz.
 Our approach offers high throughput in the region of ten kilohertz whilst maintaining gel integrity and achieving a high level of accuracy and precision.